-Students who wish to take a graduate course without being enrolled in a graduate program at the University of Maryland School of Public Health are considered non-degree seeking students.
-To be categorized as a non-degree seeking student you must follow the below steps:
+Students who wish to take a graduate course without being enrolled in a graduate program at the University of Maryland School of Public Health are considered non-degree seeking students, which requires a separate application process.

-All applications for Advanced Special Student status must be made through the Graduate School.
+All applications for Non-Degree Seeking Student status must be made through the Graduate School.

 - Have achieved a cumulative 3.0 (on a 4 point scale) average for work done at the undergraduate level; OR